Scott-Devine/CloudMELT/README.md

 After making this change step 2 can be run and any subsequent analysis of the same inputs with the same .tmp.bed concatenation order should produce produce the same final result.

-TODO - add a script and/or `create_pipeline.pl` option to automate this step.

-TODO - sort `all.tmp.bed` so that the insertions with the most (by sample and/or read count) support appear first

 # Building/exporting CloudMELT Docker container